 However, when asking for fares to IGK, we couldn’t find any driver that knew where the Club was located.
-IGK files under the radar, and well, when even the taxi drivers don’t know where it is, they have really achieved their goal!
+IGK flies under the radar.
+And well, when even taxi drivers don’t know where it is, they have really achieved their goal!
 With the help of Google Maps, we made it close.
-Menekse and I decided to get out of the taxi and try to find the rest of the way on foot.
+Menekse and I decided to get out of the taxi and try the rest of the way on foot.
 We were supposed to meet at 11:00, but we ended up being a bit more than fashionably late.

 The first name change came in 1911 when it became the Bosphorus Golf Club.
 But in 1914 as the First World War was beginning, the military decided to occupy the area full time, so the course was forced to move to a different location, starting with 9 holes, and then expanding to 18 in 1922.
 The Club voted to again change the name in 1923 to Istanbul Golf Club, respecting the change of the name of the city by the new Republic of Turkey.
 That location lasted until 1929 when, again, the military decided to occupy the grounds, so the Club had to change locations.
-IGK remained in that location until 2015, when again the Club lost its land to the military, as well as land developers.
+IGK remained in that location until 2015 when again the Club lost its land to the military, as well as land developers.

 Mr. Şerbetçioğlu proudly showed us the original Constantinople Golf Club journal.
 Inside were the recordings of the first years of club tournaments including scores, as well as minutes from the earliest Club meetings.
 What a treat to be able to see such a historic document!
 He mentioned that IGK is in conversations with the R&A to officially preserve the history of the Club.

-After a tour of the club house facilities, we enjoyed a delicious Turkish lunch, complete with lentil soup, linguine pasta, and köfte with chips, with a couple of members.
+After a tour of the clubhouse facilities, we enjoyed a delicious Turkish lunch, complete with lentil soup, linguine pasta, and köfte with chips, with a couple of members.
 While dining, Mr. Şerbetçioğlu explained that a new location for the Club has been secured, and plans have been approved for a new 12-hole course as well as a new clubhouse.
 As historic a city as Istanbul is, the land is currently going through checks to ensure there is nothing of historical significance.
 After all, when you dig in Turkey as Mr. Şerbetçioğlu explained, you are bound to find something from antiquity!
 And, if all goes according to plan, IGK’s members will be playing golf on their own course again in 2021.
 Let’s hope the new location is far from any archery fields!

-After finishing lunch, we played a few holes on the chip and putt practice area, where Mr. Şerbetçioğlu guided us through the set up.
+After finishing lunch, we played a few holes on the chip and putt practice area, where Mr. Şerbetçioğlu guided us through the setup.
 Chipping over bushes to very tight greens, all while trying to miss the beautiful pine trees was a fun and unique treat.

-We have never felt more welcomed by a club and were honoured to have the first club on our world golf trip the historic Istanbul Golf Club.
+We have never felt more welcomed by a club and were honored to have the first club on our world golf trip the historic Istanbul Golf Club.
 We would also like to extend a special thank you to Mr. Şerbetçioğlu for treating us like members.